-We show how BRKS stock compares to 2,000+ US-based stocks, and to peers in the Electronic Technology sector and Electronic Production Equipment industry.
+We show how BRKS stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Semiconductor and Related Device Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Brooks Automation Inc. is a leading provider of life science sample-based solutions and semiconductor manufacturing solutions worldwide.
 The Company's Life Sciences business provides a full suite of reliable cold-chain sample management solutions and genomic services across areas such as drug development, clinical research and advanced cell therapies for the industry's top pharmaceutical, biotech, academic and healthcare institutions globally.
 Brooks Life Sciences' GENEWIZ division is a leading provider of gene sequencing and gene synthesis services.
 With over 40 years as a partner to the semiconductor manufacturing industry, Brooks is a provider of industry-leading precision vacuum robotics, integrated automation systems and contamination control solutions to the world's leading semiconductor chip makers and equipment manufacturers.
 Brooks is headquartered in Chelmsford, MA, with operations in North America, Europeand Asia.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.

 Rankings below represent percentiles from 1 to 100, with 1 being the lowest rating of risk.